Jurassic Park III: Filming

 A final draft of the script was never completed during production.
 While the first act was mostly in place, the middle portion of the script was not as complete, and the ending had yet to be written.
 Principal photography began on August 30, 2000, and it lasted five months.
 Filming the script was a lengthy process because of technical preparations before scenes.
 Macy criticized the project during filming.
-Commenting on the slow pace of filming, Macy said "we would do a quarter-page, [or] some days, an eighth of a page.
+Commenting on the slow pace of filming, he said "we would do a quarter-page, [or] some days, an eighth of a page.
 And that would be a full 12-hour day".
 Johnston said that filming ultimately went over schedule by a few days, primarily because of weather and unexpected technical issues, although he was satisfied with how the schedule eventually turned out considering these issues.

 Macy also noted that executive producer Spielberg was not seen on set, despite a chair bearing his name that was always present, with Macy saying, "You don't know if it's a threat or a promise!"
 Spielberg was busy creating the 2001 film A.I.
 Artificial Intelligence.
 While Macy was impressed with the Jurassic Park III footage, he criticized the project for starting without a finished script: "The script has been evolving and being rewritten as we go, and what you want to say is, 'Who launched a $100 million ship without a rudder, and who's getting fired for this?'
 But that's the way it goes.
 That's the way they make these movies... big deal.
 I think someone should be shot, but I'm not in charge".
 Johnston said the actors went through an uncomfortable production shoot and that Macy may have simply made the critical comments on a bad day of filming.
 As the film approached its release, Macy said: "It was about the most amazing thing I've ever done in this business".